luminus-framework/luminus/resources/md/clojurescript.md

                     :pretty-print  false}}}}
 ```

-The ClojureScript sources are expected to be found under the `src/cljs` source path in the above configuraiton.
+The ClojureScript sources are expected to be found under the `src/cljs` source path in the above configuration.
 Note that ClojureScript files **must** end with the `.cljs` extension.
 If the file ends with `.clj` it will still compile, but it will not have access to the `js` namespace.

 The compiled JavaScript file will be available in the `/js/app.js` resource path and can be referenced on the page as follows: